psanse/CliSAT/README.md

 *A SAT-based exact algorithm for hard maximum clique problems* by Pablo San Segundo, Fabio Furini, David Alvarez and Panos Pardalos (2022), (currently under review).

-The instances employed in the tests are provided in the *instances* folder, in their original format.
+The instances employed in the tests are inside the *instances* folder in their original format.

 In the near future, a Linux release of **CLISAT** will be provided.